 Calculating fields to assess molecular interactions

 Dealing with a full 3D scalar potential is computationally difficult.
 You can sample the values on a grid, but you then have issues with gauge variance, grid spacing and so forth leading to irreproducibility.
-Instead, what Cresset do is ask “Where are the maxima/minima of the fields?”.
+Instead, what Cresset does is ask “Where are the maxima/minima of the fields?”.
 Each such extremum is termed a ‘field point’, and the set of field points is uniquely defined for any given molecular conformation.
 The field points are usually displayed as colored spheres, where the visual extent of each field point is determined by the magnitude of the field – stronger fields get larger spheres.
 This allows you to see at a glance where the molecule can make a locally maximal electrostatic interaction with another molecule.
-The full definitions of the fields that we use and the algorithm that is used to compute the field point positions are detailed in the paper Molecular Field Extrema as Descriptors of Biological Activity: Definition and Validation.
+Full definitions of the fields and algorithm used to compute the field point positions are detailed in the paper Molecular Field Extrema as Descriptors of Biological Activity: Definition and Validation.

 Molecular field extrema applied to Sildenafil extracted from PDB code 1UDT.